kmehmonov/ai-roadmap/content/ml/introduction/introduction.md

     }
 </style>

-# Chapter 1 - What is Machine Learning?
+# What is Machine Learning?

 1. Definition and Overview of Machine Learning.
 2. Why use Machine Learning?